fistons/harss-api/README.md

 **This is still a prototype, not fit for production yet.
 The API is still subject to breaking change, without warning.
 Use at our own risk!**

-**Even if it is still a prototype, it's still open to issue, idea, any input**
+**Even if it is still a prototype, it's still open to issue, idea, any input.**

-**This is my pet project to lean rust, so there is, and there will probably a lot of bad code, but I'm here to learn so if you want to highlight something, you're more than welcome**
+**This is my pet project to learn rust, so there is, and there will probably be a lot of bad code, but I'm here to learn so if you want to highlight something, you're more than welcome!**

 ## Configuration